leonardoarrieta30/Python/README.md

 # Python
-I am practicing Python..
+I am practicing Python

-No more..
+No more

 I am programing..